Get insider access

 6.7 Low-Pile Carpet

-The iRobot Roomba i1 is a passable option for low-pile carpet.
-It has a hard time with fine material as well as pet hair on this surface type.
+The iRobot Roomba i1 is an adequate option for low-pile carpet.
+It offers decent performance and can clear most pet hair away; it struggles to lift debris and hair caught deep in the carpet's fibers.
 Thankfully, it does a pretty good job of maneuvering itself on carpeted floors and is pretty easy to maintain, especially if you buy it with a self-emptying base station.
-However, buying it with the base station does mean higher recurring costs, as you'll need to swap in a new dirtbag periodically.
+However, buying it with the base station means higher recurring costs, as you'll need to swap a new dirtbag periodically.

 Pros